Free Automotive Quote Templates

 What is an automotive quote?

-An automotive quote is a written offer that explains the vehicle, repair, service, product, or other automotive work you plan to provide and what you plan to charge.
-It can include labor, parts, packages, fees, taxes, terms, and how long the quoted price is valid.
+An automotive quote is a written offer for a vehicle sale or automotive service.
+It explains what you will provide and what you plan to charge.
+Show the labor and parts that apply.
+You can also state fees, taxes, terms, and how long the price stays valid.

 -